makerdao/governance-manual/module-index/module-dai-direct-deposit.md

 If the borrowing interest rate on the target lending platform is higher than the target borrow rate and the debt ceiling has not been hit, then the module mints and deposits additional DAI into the lending protocol in exchange for deposit tokens.

 Conversely, if the borrowing interest rate on the target lending platform is lower than the target borrow rate and the module holds a nonzero amount of deposit tokens, then the contract returns deposit tokens to the lending protocol in exchange for DAI which is then burned.
-For a large decreases in DAI supply, this may require time due to liquidity issues in swapping the lending token for DAI.

 The function to trigger this mechanism is permissionless and is called by bots at regular intervals.